rynehx/100favs/README.md

 ##Features

-100pops had many nice features detailed in the sections below.
+100pops has many nice features detailed in the sections below.

 ###Single-Page App